Discover Drive & Hike Scotland

-There are plenty of great routes to choose from across our Drive & Hike range.
-Here we have picked out some our favourites for you to peruse (listed in no particular order) ...
+There are plenty of great walks to choose from across our Drive & Hike range.
+Here we have picked out some our favourites for you to peruse (listed in no particular order).

 1) Sandwood Bay, Sutherland

 Not accessible by car, a stroll along the stunning white-sands is earned by an 8 mile hike that's well-worth it!
 When you get there you'll have wonderful views of the Am Buachaille sea stack (meaning 'the herdsman' in Gaelic), first ascended by rock climbers in 1968.